aholmes/aaronholmes.net/source/2025/interview_coding_take_homes_part_2a.rst

 This take-home was for a Senior Cloud DevOps Engineer position in a key IT organization at UCLA Health.

-This is part 1 of a two-part take-home.
+This is part **a** of a two-part take-home.
+Read the second part, :ref:`Interview Coding Take-Homes: Part 2.b`.

 Prompt
 ------